Cal Men’s Crew Camp

 Linens: Not provided

-Campers are supervised 24 hours a day.
-The staff live in the dormitories with the campers and participate in evening activities.
+The staff live in the dormitories with the campers and participate in all activities, providing constant supervision.
 Drugs, alcohol, and tobacco are strictly prohibited, and constitute, along with general misconduct, grounds for dismissal from camp without a refund.

 Due to University and NCAA Policies, we are not allowed to offer any transportation to and from camps.
 The airport closest to the Berkeley campus is Oakland International Airport; San Francisco International Airport is also within a reasonable distance.
 There are several options that we suggest.
 There are a few shuttle services that offer transportation to and from Oakland & San Francisco International Airports.
 Reservations must be made at least a few days in advance, you can make reservations over the phone or online (see below).